EQWorks/dev-hub/README.md

 ## Content Management

-The content of this website is pulled from repository root-level `docs/` directories containing [Markdown](https://guides.github.com/features/mastering-markdown/) files with proper use of [YAML Front matter](https://jekyllrb.com/docs/front-matter/).
+The content of this website is pulled from repository root-level `docs/` directories containing [MDX](https://mdxjs.com/) files with proper use of [YAML Front matter](https://jekyllrb.com/docs/front-matter/).

 ### Directory Structure

-To have the content of a repository included in the `dev-hub`, the directory structure must adhere to the following convention:
+To have the content of a repository included in the `dev-hub`, the directory structure must adhere to the following:

-- The repository contains a root-level `docs/` directory.
+1. The repository contains a root-level `docs/` directory.
-- The `docs/` and all respective sub-directories must contain an `index.md`.
+2. The `docs/` and all respective sub-directories must contain an `index.mdx`.

 - Example repository directory structure:

 ```yaml